skeeto/skeeto.github.com/_posts/2017-10-06-A-Branchless-UTF-8-Decoder.markdown

 Another hazard for pipelines is *dependencies*.
-If an instruction depends on the result of a previous instruction, it may have to wait for the previous instruction to made sufficient progress before it can complete one of its stages.
+If an instruction depends on the result of a previous instruction, it may have to wait for the previous instruction to make sufficient progress before it can complete one of its stages.
 This is known as a *pipeline stall*, and it is an important consideration in instruction set architecture (ISA) design.